 10. Vehicle Inspection and DMV Registration

 This is required for unregistered vehicles in a new state.
-So for this example of California, all used vehicles imported from out-of-state, including those going through Florida to California car shipping, must pass a smog check at a licensed emissions testing station within 20 days or face registration holds or penalties.
+So for this example of California, all used vehicles imported from out-of-state, including those going through Florida to California car shipping, you’re supposed to get your car’s smog inspection report from a DMV-authorized smog check station near you within 20 days, as California has strict air pollution laws.

 Plan time to drive your newly delivered car directly from the shipping facility to get smog-certified if needed.
 The DMV also requires an out-of-state vehicle to pass inspections for equipment compliance with California road regulations before obtaining new license plates and registration.